 Personally, I think it’s a shame that seniors and elderly even need to use alarm clocks.
 But, it is a reality many working seniors face.
 More and more senior citizens continue to work well into their golden years.
 So, unfortunately, an alarm clock may still be needed.
 This means that simple alarm clocks for the elderly and seniors are becoming very important.
 Other features like loud alarms are needed on an alarm clock for the hard of hearing.

-Comparisons: Easy Alarm Clocks for Seniors and the Elderly
+Video Guide: Best Alarm Clocks for Seniors & Elderly

 The Need for Easy to Use Alarm Clocks for Elderly and Seniors